 This procedure provides a level of indirection between the Web application and an EJB and is useful if you are using third-party EJBs or Web applications and cannot modify the code to directly call an EJB.
 In most situations, you can call the EJB directly without using this indirection.
-For more information, see Programming WebLogic Enterprise JavaBeans.
+For more information, see Programming WebLogic Enterprise JavaBeans for Oracle WebLogic Server.